-The physical Hilbert space is obtained by identifying wave functions whose difference has zero norm and completed by adding convergent sequences of wave functionals.
+The physical Hilbert space is obtained by identifying wave functionals whose difference has zero norm and completed by adding convergent sequences of wave functionals.

 The inner product (2.9) is the physical quantum mechanical scalar product, even though the input only involves the Euclidean generating functional and positive-time Euclidean test functions!
 No analytic continuation is used.
 An explicit illustration of this relationship in given in section six for free scalar particles in eq.
-(6.4) and free spin 1/2particles in eq.
-(6.5).
+(6.4) and free spin 1/2 particles in eq.
+(6.6).

 While the computation of the exact generating functional is equivalent to solving the field theory, models of generating functionals are easily constructed.
 For example, consider the representation of the generating functional in terms of connected Euclidean Green functions.
-If we isolate the contribution to the generating functional from the connected n-point Green function (see 2.1), then the full generating functional is the product
+If we use the linked cluster theorem to isolate the contribution to the generating functional from the connected n-point Green function (see 2.1), then the full generating functional is the product

-$$Z_n^c[f] := e^{\frac{(i^n)}{n!}S_n^c(f,\cdots,f)},$$ (2.11)
+$$Z_n^c[f] := e^{\frac{(i^n)}{n!} S_n^c(f, \dots, f)},$$ (2.11)